dcunited001/dcunited001.github.io/_posts/2018-01-19-wtf-america-united-we-stand-divided-we-fall.md

 ### Do You Attack A Strong Adversary?

-NO! you deceive a strong adversary.
+NO!
+You deceive a strong adversary.
 You outwit them.
 You outmaneuver them because whereever they thought you were going to be -- you were never there.
 At the same time, there's moral deception, morally ambiguous deception and ... whatever it is those marxist time vampires